firebolt-db/firebolt-cli/README.md

 $ export FIREBOLT_ENGINE_NAME_URL=your_engine_name_or_url
 $ firebolt query
 ```
-Note, that it is not possible to set the password via the environment variables directly.
+Note, that it is not possible to set the password via the environment variables.

 ### Interactive SQL
 To enter interactive SQL, firebolt CLI has to be configured using one of three methods from [configuration section](#configure).